Orion (Star Trek): Appearances

 The Talosians seek to stimulate an attraction between Captain Christopher Pike (Jeffrey Hunter) and Vina (Susan Oliver) in "The Cage".
 She was a woman who survived the crash of a spacecraft on Talos IV, and the Talosians had been projecting a series of illusions first to present her as a healthy human, but in order to begin an attraction, first as a princess from the Middle Ages, then as an Orion slave girl, and finally as a personification of Pike's wife.
 These events are reviewed during a court martial against Spock (Leonard Nimoy) by Captain James T. Kirk (William Shatner) in "The Menagerie".
-In "Journey to Babel", when the Enterprise is conveying many Delegates from the Federation's member planets to an important conference the Orions attempt to disrupt this Federation conference by inserting onboard the Enterprise an agent who masquerades as the assistant/secretary to the delegate of the Andorian delegation, Shras.
+In "Journey to Babel", when the Enterprise is conveying many Delegates from the Federation's member planets to an important conference the Orions attempt to disrupt this Federation conference by inserting on board the Enterprise an agent who masquerades as the assistant/secretary to the delegate of the Andorian delegation, Shras.
 The agent, named Thelev (William O'Connell) kills the leader of the Tellarite delegation, Gav (John Wheeler), implicating Ambassador Sarek (Mark Lenard).
 After the Orion injures Captain Kirk, his ruse is discovered and a pursuing Orion vessel is destroyed.
 In "Whom Gods Destroy", when the USS Enterprise arrives at Elba II, a planet containing an underground mental asylum, they find Garth of Izar (Steve Ihnat) impersonating the Governor of the institution.
 He attempts to use an Orion woman, Marta (Yvonne Craig), to influence the Enterprise crew.
 When this fails, he exiles her to the planet's inhospitable surface, killing her.
 This episode was the first occasion in the franchise that the appearance of a true Orion was shown.

 The Orion Syndicate is mentioned in Deep Space Nine as a criminal organisation, such as in "Honor Among Thieves" in which Chief Miles O'Brien (Colm Meaney) is placed undercover within the Syndicate by Starfleet Intelligence.
 In the 2009 Star Trek remake, an alternative universe is created after the Romulan Nero (Eric Bana) and his ship the Narada travel back in time seeking revenge after the destruction of their homeworld.
-While James T. Kirk (Chris Pine) is attending Starfleet Academy, he is romantically involved with an Orion woman named Gaila (Rachel Nichols) who is the roommate of Nyota Uhura (Zoe Saldana).
+While James T. Kirk (Chris Pine) is attending Starfleet Academy, he is romantically involved with an Orion woman named Gaila (Rachel Nichols) who is the roommate of Nyota Uhura (Zoe Saldaña).
 In the sequel, Star Trek Into Darkness, an Orion is seen in a crowd shot of San Francisco.